Rtavakol/Spin-Dressing/README.md

 What is Spin dressing?

-this is technique in which you can modify the gyromagnetic ratio of a particle.
+This is a technique in which you can modify the gyromagnetic ratio of a particle.
 The idea of modifying the gyromagnetic ratio of a spin system by applying time-dependant magnetic fields might seem strange but the idea is well-established and dates to work done in the 1960s by C. Cohen-Tannoudji and S. Haroche [1].
 When a spin-1/2 particle simultaneously